camsmy/todoApp/README.md

 - In the terminal, run `npm run dev`

 # To Do
-- use context hook to avoid prop drilling
 - fix the folder name and components in the file system
 - make the task reponsive
 - test text: mememememememememmemememmmememememememee